Stakeholder Identification in Project Management

 According to the PMBOK Guide “A stakeholder is an individual, group, or organization who may affect, be affected by or perceive itself to be affected by a decision, activity, or outcome of a project.”

 As per the definition, stakeholders can be either an individual or a group.
-They have any kind of interest in your project or is affected by the project or its outcome.
+They have any kind of interest in your project or are affected by the project or its outcome.

 Stakeholders can be:

 - Local Communities

 - Non-governmental organizations (NGO’s)

 - Project Team, General Manager, Project Manager, Project Coordinator, Board of Members

 Importance of Stakeholder Identification